 Coetelaria literally translates to “rib place”.
 This restaurant is famous for serving the best ribs in all of Bucharest.

 The restaurant has a large and impressive menu featuring steaks and fish, but we went for the dish they’re most known for the ribs.
 I shared a platter of beef, pork, and lamb ribs with a side of homemade potato chips.
-This place is a can’t miss for any meat eaters visiting Bucharest!
+This perfect place is a can’t miss for any meat eaters visiting Bucharest!

 Strada Paris 61A // 0745 211 234